 Authorities find cocaine in motorized wheelchair’s seat at Charlotte Douglas; man arrested

-A man has been arrested for trying to traffic cocaine through the Charlotte Douglas International Airport, Homeland Security investigators told anchor Allison Latos.
+A man has been arrested for trying to traffic cocaine through the Charlotte Douglas International Airport, Homeland Security investigators told WSOC.

 According to Homeland Security officials, 11 kilograms of cocaine were found hidden in the seat of a motorized wheelchair.
 Federal agents said Lopez-Morel faked a disability trying to smuggle the drugs in the wheelchair.